Junior ice hockey: Tier I

 The United States Hockey League (USHL) is currently the only Tier I league in the country, consisting of teams in the central and midwestern United States.
 The USHL provides an alternative to the Canadian Hockey League, which pays its major junior hockey players a stipend, for players who wish to maintain NCAA eligibility for later in their career.

 While playing in the USHL, all player expenses are paid for by the team; no membership or equipment fees are charged.
 Unlike major junior teams, free-college stipend does not exist.
-Historically, professional leagues have drafted less directly from USHL teams, although this trend has shifted in recent years, coinciding with the USNTDP moving to the USHL in 2009-10.
-In the 2019 NHL Entry Draft, 17 of the 44 players drafted out of the USHL played for the USNTDP.
-Those 44 draft picks were 16 more than any of the three leagues in the Canadian Hockey League, and included 9 first round picks (8 of which came from the USNTDP) and 7 second round picks.
+Historically, professional leagues have drafted less directly from USHL teams, although this trend has shifted in recent years, coinciding with the USA Hockey National Team Development Program (NTDP) moving to the USHL in 2009-10.

+In the 2019 NHL entry draft, 17 of the 44 players drafted out of the USHL played for the NTDP.
+Those 44 draft picks were 16 more than any of the three leagues in the Canadian Hockey League, and included nine first round picks (eight of whom came from the NTDP) and seven second round picks.
+In the 2026 NHL entry draft, 14 of the 44 players drafted out of the USHL had played for the NTDP.
+17 of the 25 players on the United States men's team for the 2026 Olympic Games in Milano-Cortina were alumni of the NTDP, which had increased from nine NTDP alumni on the roster for the 2014 Olympics in Sochi, and seven NTDP alumni in the 2010 Olympics in Vancouver.

-For most of its existence the USHL was considered inferior in quality of play to the major junior levels.
-But it continued to improve and as of 2019 about 21 percent of NHL players had played USHL in their career.
-Between 80 and 90 percent of USHL players continued into NCAA hockey.
+For most of its existence the USHL was considered inferior in quality of play to the Canadian major junior levels.
+But it has continued to improve, and as of 2019 about 21 percent of NHL players had played USHL in their career Between 80 and 90 percent of USHL players continued into NCAA hockey., including a few Canadian hockey players who grew up in the United States, such as Macklin Celebrini, who played for the USHL Chicago Steel.